To roll, or not to roll, that is the question

 So what does foam rolling do ?

 Now I should come clean about foam rolling..... as a therapist I don't like it and rarely use it myself or give it to my patients.
-I find it too masochistic, quite aggressive and to my mind it just feels wrong that my patient hobbles out looking worse then when they came in, even if they can now touch their toes.
+I find it too masochistic, quite aggressive and to my mind it just feels wrong that my patient hobbles out looking worse then when they came in, even if they have got a bit more movement temporarily.
 But I accept that many do like it and find it useful so just what does it do and does it actually stretch the ITB ??

 Pain relief - a small study recently demonstrated a short term relief in pain in both ITB's after a foam rolling session..... on the non-painful side only !
 This would seem to suggest that rather than altering the structure of the fascia or breaking down adhesions there is an effect on the central nervous system which alters the way pain is perceived in the brain.